Tabetha's Table

 Is sorbet healthier than ice cream?

-Sorbet is dairy-free and typically lower in fat, but it can contain just as much sugar as regular ice cream.
+Sorbet is dairy-free and typically lower in fat, but it can contain just as much sugar as regular ice cream - sometimes more, since sugar is what keeps it scoopable.
+It's a lighter option, not automatically a low-sugar one.

 Can I make ice cream without an ice cream maker?

 Yes!
-No-churn recipes use condensed milk and heavy cream to create a creamy texture without special equipment.
+No-churn recipes use sweetened condensed milk folded into whipped heavy cream to create a creamy, scoopable texture with no special equipment - just a bowl, a whisk or mixer, and the freezer.

 What is mochi ice cream?

-Mochi ice cream is a Japanese treat made of chewy rice flour dough wrapped around small scoops of ice cream, creating a unique texture and flavor combination.
+Mochi ice cream is a Japanese treat made of chewy rice-flour dough wrapped around small scoops of ice cream, combining a soft, stretchy shell with a cold, creamy center.

 Why is soft serve ice cream so fluffy?

-Soft serve contains more air than traditional ice cream, which gives it a light, airy texture and makes it easier to swirl into cones.
+Soft serve has more air whipped in than traditional ice cream and is served at a warmer temperature straight from the machine, which gives it that light, airy texture and makes it easy to swirl into a cone.

 More Tips & Tricks